PhotoPay/photopay-android/README.md

 1. In the project you want to use the library (henceforth, "target project") add the library project as a dependency
 2. Open the `AndroidManifest.xml` file inside `LibRecognizer.aar` file and make sure to copy all permissions, features and activities to the `AndroidManifest.xml` file of the target project.
+3. Copy the contents of `assets` folder from `LibRecognizer.aar` into `assets` folder of target project.
+If `assets` folder in target project does not exist, create it.
-3. Clean and Rebuild your target project
+4. Clean and Rebuild your target project
-4. If you plan to use ProGuard, add same statements as in [Android studio guide](#quickIntegration) to your ProGuard configuration file.
+5. If you plan to use ProGuard, add same statements as in [Android studio guide](#quickIntegration) to your ProGuard configuration file.
-5. Add appcompat-v7 library to your workspace and reference it by target project (modern ADT plugin for Eclipse does this automatically for all new android projects).
+6. Add appcompat-v7 library to your workspace and reference it by target project (modern ADT plugin for Eclipse does this automatically for all new android projects).

 ## <a name="quickScan"></a> Performing your first scan
 1. You can start recognition process by starting `ScanActivity` activity with Intent initialized in the following way: